Yurihaia/HollowKnight-Timer/README.md

 # HKTimer
 Hollow Knight in-game timer mod

+## Installation
+To install the mod, grab the release ZIP from [the latest release](https://github.com/Yurihaia/HollowKnight-Timer/releases).
+Extract all 3 `.dll` files into the `Mods` folder in your Hollow Knight installation.
+The modding API will say that `System.Runtime.Serialization.dll` failed to load but this is completely normal

 ## Settings
 The keybinds and various other settings can be edited in the `hktimer.json` in the same directory as your save files.
 They follow the unity keybind naming system.
 the defaults are